Where do your donations go?

 Childhood cancer is rare.
 For children born in the United States, 1 in 285 will be diagnosed with cancer before they reach age 20.
 Advances in treatment have increased survival for many children.
 However, cancer remains the second leading cause of death in children ages 1 to 14, after unintentional injuries.
 Brain cancer is the most deadly form of childhood cancer, with DIPG being its most deadly form.

-Along with finding a cure, there are also many organisations that provide comfort and compassion to those children and families who are suffering because of cancer.
+Along with finding a cure, there are also many organizations that provide comfort and compassion to those children and families who are suffering because of cancer.

-Below are a few of the organisations that we are supporting:
+Below are a few of the organizations that we are supporting:

-Michael Mosier Defeat DIPG Foundation is committed to finding a cure for brainstem tumors known as diffuse intrinsic pontine gliomas (DIPG).
-The Foundation seeks to make a difference and Defeat DIPG both by raising awareness of DIPG and by providing funding for research into effective treatments for DIPG.
+This organisation was formed by a partnership then merging of the ChadTough Foundation and Michael Mosier Defeat DIPG Foundation.
+They are committed to finding a cure for brainstem tumors known as diffuse intrinsic pontine gliomas (DIPG) and diffused midline gliomas (DMG).
+The Foundation seeks to make a difference by raising awareness of DIPG and by providing funding for research into effective treatments for DIPG.

 Hopkins Brain & Eye Tumor Laboratory